 - Some platforms auto post to others.
-Take Instragram for example, you can post your Instragram post and hit Facebook and Twitter buttons on Intragram and it with auto post there for you.
+Take Instagram for example, you can post your Instagram post and hit Facebook and Twitter buttons on Instagram, and it with the auto-post there for you.
 Easy Peasy!

 - Facebook is going to hide some of your content to your own followers unless you pay them.
 This makes it a lot less attractive to spend time building a Facebook following.
 It’s also a good argument for not putting all your eggs in one basket.

-- I mentioned that it’s hard to build a Pinterest following days so what to do?
+- I mentioned that it’s hard to build a Pinterest following these days so what to do?
 Join collaborative boards and build collaborative boards.
 If you look at my Pinterest, you’ll see that I have 137,000 followers.
 That’s a good amount but not a huge amount.
-But if you examine my collaborative boards, you’ll see that I can pin to two boards which have over 500,000 followers EACH!
-That increase my reach from 137,000 followers to 1,137,000 followers.
+But if you examine my collaborative boards, you’ll see that I can pin to two boards that have over 500,000 followers EACH!
+That increases my reach from 137,000 followers to 1,137,000 followers.
 It’s hard to get invited to large boards; they have to know you so start with smaller boards.
-Don’t just self promote either.
+Don’t just self-promote either.
 It’s easy to dis-invite a pinner to a collaborative board AND remove all of their pins from that board.

 - Don’t just talk about yourself on social media.
 Yes, you are excited about your new book but if that is all you ever talk about, you come across as self-obsessed and downright rude.
 This is doubly so if you just show up to take about your book and then disappear.